rafalp/async-caches/docs/api.md

 await cache.get(key: str, default: Any = None, *, version: Optional[Version] = None) -> Any
 ```

-Gets value for key from cache.
+Gets value for key from the cache.

 #### Required arguments